Mr-Mathias-F/pydrc/README.md

 Built for the scientific community, pydrc bridges the gap between intricate dose-response analyses and Python's ease of use, empowering researchers to concentrate on interpreting results instead of wrestling with the coding of analyses.

 Contributions are welcome.

+## Todo

+- Implemention of multiple optimization algorithms for existing functions
+- Summary tables for parameter estimates
+- Early implementation for dose-response curve visualization in Matplotlib and Seaborn